DavidS/jekyll-deploy/README.md

 on:
   push:
     branches:
-      # only deploy from master
+      # deploy on updates on main
-      - master
+      - main
   schedule:
     # redeploy every morning to update unpublished pages
     - cron: "0 2 * * *"